KeepLearningFromSideProject/scheduler/README.md

 * Time each task.
 If the task executes too long, send cancel command to workers.
 If the task fails, forward the information to "retry queue".

 ### Worker Daemon
+Each worker is responsible for one type task, because it's the K8S' philosphy.
+When a pod is broken, just delete it.
+When the service is overloading, create more and more pods.
+That's "scale up".
+We don't pay attention on solving the proble with a very correct answer at the moment.

 * Socket Server
 * Execute task
+  * Launch as a process
+  * Execute in a sandbox!?

 ### Others
 * Task Class